 The following steps were implemented to include bioenergy from energy crops (BEcr) in PLUM:

 The bioenergy from the climate-economy model (BEt in EJ) is used as input to PLUM (after interpolating to get annual values, assuming a starting value of 45 EJ in 2000, first value of climate-economy model is in 2010 and varies around 50-60 EJ).
 The share of bioenergy that is produced from agricultural energy crops (worldBEcrt in EJ) is calculated with (Eq.
 A1), where shareBEcri (unitless) is the share of bioenergy from energy crops on total bioenergy, which was 3% in 2008 (OECD/IEA, 2012).
 The remaining bioenergy from the climate-economy model is produced using other feedstock: 67% of fuel wood, 20% of forest residues, 4% of agricultural by-products, 3% of animal by-products and 3% of waste in 2008 (OECD/IEA, 2012).
-Additionally the scenario parameter shareBEcr13 accounts for that this share might increase in the future, if for example traditional bioenergy from wood fuel is replaced with modern bioenergy from energy crops.
+Additionally the scenario parameter shareBEcr13 accounts for potential future increase in this share, if for example traditional bioenergy from wood fuel is replaced with modern bioenergy from energy crops.
 Estimates are that up to 25-30% of total bioenergy could be produced from energy crops by 2050, and the highest value for shareBEcr13 is 30%, in PLUM achieved by 2100 (time()=0-100, for the years 2000-2100).
 In shareBEcr13 “13” indicates that this is scenario parameter number 13.